 Laughter and humour are positive traits.
-In the challenging times that we find ourselves in, it becomes even more important to bring these traits into our daily lives.
-Laughter and humour are proven to boost mind, body and spirit.
-Think about a time when you were really stressed out or anxious and someone made you laugh, or you genuinely smiled at someone.
-It is hard to maintain negative emotions when we evoke laughter or humour.
+They are proven to boost mind, body and spirit.
+Think about a time when you were really stressed out or anxious and someone made you laugh.
+It was hard to keep hold of those negative emotions, wasn’t it?

 I’m backed by scientific research here, which evidences in a number of ways how laughter and humour benefit our minds and our bodies.
-A study highlighted how laughter and humour can improve brain connectivity, with our ability to recognise the different types of laughter we might hear, such as tickling laughter compared with taunting laughter.
-Another study showed how when we laugh we elevate our pain threshold and release endorphins.
+One study highlighted how laughter and humour can improve brain connectivity, with our ability to recognise the different types of laughter we might hear, such as tickling laughter compared with taunting laughter.
+Another study showed how, when we laugh, we elevate our pain threshold and release endorphins.

 THE BENEFITS OF HUMOUR

-Humour is listed as one of the positive psychology strengths as part of what is called the ‘Values in Action’.
-The VIA Classification is a free survey you can undertake to determine how the 24 strengths relate to you.
+Humour is one of the positive psychology strengths in the ‘Values in Action’.
+The VIA Classification is a free survey you can do to determine how the 24 strengths relate to you.
 Humour is important because it is often a lubricant to building social connections.
 Think back to before dating apps and swiping right to the old-fashioned dating adverts and GSOH (good sense of humour) — a trait that many looked for, and, of course, still do when finding their ideal match.
-Let’s face it; no-one ever really thinks, ‘I want my ideal partner to never make me laugh or smile’.
+Let’s face it, did anyone ever think ‘I want my ideal partner to never make me laugh or smile’?

-Studies also show that individuals who have a sense of humour often possess a more composed view on adversity; they are capable of seeing the ‘bright side’ which is a valuable coping mechanism when dealing with distressing situations, especially in our world of lockdown and isolation.
-Of course, we don’t want to be around people who do not take life seriously, but an ability to bring humour at the darkest times can shift the energy, emotions and feelings of those who are less able to do so.
+Studies also show that people with a sense of humour often have a more composed view on adversity; they are capable of seeing the ‘bright side’ which is a valuable coping mechanism when dealing with distressing situations.
+Of course, we don’t want to be around people who don’t take life seriously, but an ability to bring humour at the darkest times can shift the energy, emotions and feelings of those less able to do so.

 - Watch a funny movie or TV show, or listen to a comedy podcast.
 Whatever your jam of humour: deadpan, dark, satirical, highbrow, slapstick… the list is endless to raise a smile or a big, deep belly laugh.